tkopppop/research-devel/README.md

 # research-devel
 rnd<br>
-i'm a program starting 1985 to be a pioneer hacker type programmer and pure developer archtect.<br>
+i'm a program starting 1985 to be a pioneer hacker type programmer and the developer.<br>
 developing is hard but if high-level developer, it's t********<br>
 <br>
 //the idea makes us wisedom.<br>